xan105/node-powertoast/README.md

 ```

   `onDismissed` gives you an optional reason:

   + userCanceled (0)
   + applicationHidden (2)

   In the case the reason is none of the above then the value will be the reason integer code.
-You are welcome to tell me any reason code I'm un-aware of.

 - **scenario** : string | Win10